Best Things to Do in Madrid, Spain

 The company was founded by British expat James Fraser, who curates a 4-hour tour of local restaurants known for their specialty foods.
 The night typically runs from 20:00 to midnight and stops at four establishments, each of which is about a 15-minute walk from the next stop.
 Along the way James or one of his colleagues answers all your questions, shares entertaining stories, and educates you about Spanish food and culture.
 It’s a fun night out that appeals to all ages, and along the way you get to see Madrid by night.

 And finally, if your schedule permits, there are several easy day trips from Madrid that are well worth your time.
 The walled city of Avila and Segovia— with its Roman aqueduct— are both picturesque and enjoyable.
-But if had to pick just one, I’d go with the ancient city of Toledo— home of damascene artwork, traditional sword-makers, and narrow, winding cobblestone streets.
-As a bonus, swing by Consuegra on your way to or from Toledo and see the windmills of Don Quixote fame.
+But if I had to pick just one, I’d go with the ancient city of Toledo— home of damascene artwork, traditional sword-makers, and narrow, winding cobblestone streets.
+And as a bonus, swing by the village of Consuegra on your way to or from Toledo and see the windmills of Don Quixote fame.
 All of these sites can be visited easily by train (or rental car) from Madrid.
 Book train tickets here.

 Final Thoughts